 Our July Artist of the Month is the internationally acclaimed French photographer Jean-François Rauzier, who is Waterhouse & Dodd’s best-selling contemporary artist.
 We are pleased to present a new short video in which our Director of Contemporary Art in New York, Sandra Safta Waterhouse, sits down with the artist to discuss his methods, inspirations, and..........

-Our June artist of the month is American photographer Kim Keever.
+American photographer Kim Keever.
 Having graduated with a degree in Thermal Engineering from Old Dominion University, Norfolk, VA, Keever briefly pursued a thermal engineer career, working primarily on NASA projects.
 However, by the late 1970s, his passion for photography took over and he switched paths to become a full-time artist.
 Despite the stark contrast in direction, he has always drawn on his original vocation by retaining a scientific and innovative process in his artistic work......